ShahjalalShohag/shahjalalshohag.github.io/_posts/2021-09-20-topic-list.md

 featured: true
 usemathjax: true
 ---

+### UPDATE May 12, 2024

+**I have made the topic list so much better.
+You can find the updated version [here](https://youkn0wwho.academy/topic-list).**

+**Please ignore the following list.
+It's outdated.
+Follow the link above.**

+#### Introduction

 This post took $4$ years to make.
 And this is the most significant thing that I have ever shared in my whole life.

 #### Story

 Hi, I have been doing CP for like $4$ years and from the very beginning what I have been feeling is a need for a comprehensive topic list that will contain all sorts of topics from easy to advanced with corresponding tutorials, problem lists and templates so that I wouldn't have to look at different sites, from here to there.
 So what do you do when you think something is missing from the world?
 Yeah, you create that thing!
 So here I am, sharing the ultimate topic list that you will need in CP.

 When I say that it took me $4$ years to make it, I genuinely mean it.
 I have been collecting them from the inception of my CP journey and yesterday I thought that it got its almost complete shape.
 You may not imagine the sheer excitement hidden under each of the characters of this post.

 #### Payment

 You can pay me just by upvoting [this blog](https://codeforces.com/blog/entry/95106) and by being a better programmer and human than what you are right now.

 #### About the Topic List

 I have added a few tutorials for each topic.
 You can also find more of them by just using your best companion — Google.

 Added few problems for each topic.
 But you may notice that some of the topics don't have any problem attached.
 That's because under the attached tutorial section you will find lots of problems with that topic.
 If you want more problems, then you can do it just by using Google.

 I have attached my template for each topic.
 You may not call it a template because some of them don't support the generalized use of the topic.
 But you can use them easily if you understand the topic and solve problems using that template.

 Lastly, I tried to state the difficulty of each topic by numbers from $1$ to $3$ so that people can understand what are the best topics for them.
 The distribution is as follows:

 - $1$ &mdash; If your rating is $1600 - 1899$
 - $2$ &mdash; If your rating is $1900 - 2399$
 - $3$ &mdash; If your rating is $2400+$.

 If you are a beginner then just learn basic topics and solve problems.

 #### Topic List